NoahCornish/PTBO_COVID19/README.md

 # This Github repository R Script files will only by updated if changes are necessary.

-Noah Cornish Twitter: https://twitter.com/NoahCornish COVID-19 In peterborough Twitter: https://twitter.com/covid19ptbo
+Noah Cornish Twitter: https://twitter.com/NoahCornish

+COVID-19 in peterborough Twitter: https://twitter.com/covid19ptbo